dmbarbour/wikilon/docs/ExtensibleSyntax.md

         :dupd [rw {%dup} wl]
         :over [{%dupd} {%swap}]

 If edited and displayed to humans in this format, there would be a lot of syntactic noise for words, small texts, and numbers.

-The syntactic noise for words - and especially for numbers or text - would be a bit worrisome.
-However, a structured editor could probably present such blocks to users as AO code (or a simple variation), and similarly simplify editing.

-Fortunately, in a structured editor, it should be entirely feasible to present this ABC code in a pretty format for reading and editing, including basic texts and numbers.
-Usefully, we have conflated words and blocks from the perspective of our compilers and structured editors.
-Words don't need special attention.

-Now we have a lot of freedom for other languages.
-Arbitrary values may be built from numbers, products, sums, text, etc..
-Structured editors may then render this structure and edit it.
-Functions to manipulate structure are just plain functions - i.e. macros are easily modeled within the dictionary.
-It is feasible to model *streams of user input* operating on an ad-hoc structure that defines a word, thus bringing me closer to my Awelon project goals.

-Very large dictionary words then benefit from ABC refectoring, compression, and structure sharing techniques, allowing those same tools to be applied to both the dictionary and any virtual machines.
+However, my hypothesis is that a good structure editor could supply an AO-like interface for presenting and manipulating raw blocks.
+In this sense, AO code becomes a true macro assembly.

+At this point, we have a clear separation of structure and semantics.
+A good *structure editor* should be able to render and manipulate the structure in a manner independent of semantics - manipulating lists, dictionaries, pairs, sealed values, numbers.
+Interestingly, we can model user input as a stream of code to manipulate these structures, and model 'user macros' as functions available in the wiki.
+This is a good fit for my Awelon project HCI goals.

+Usefully, a lot of generic abstraction and compression becomes available because our words are entirely modeled using ABC.
+It is feasible to automate full dictionary compression techniques while preserving both structure and behavior, especially if there is a simple convention for naming logically immutable words.

 ### Putting the Pieces Together

-While I could separate the compiler function from the word's structure as seen above (the separate `@using` descriptor), I think this might not be a good idea.
-It doesn't permit easy first-class manipulation of the compiler function, and requires a lot of context to be managed explicitly.
-A simple alternative is that each definition also outputs the compiler function:
+While I could separate the compiler function from the word's structure as seen above (the separate `@using` directive), a simpler and better alternative is that each definition also outputs the compiler function:

         type Def a b = ∃v. ∀e. e → [v → [a→b]] * (v * e)